brendobrendo/personalized_frameworks/prompts.md

 ### The Scribbler's Sketchbook
 ```
 Use a simplified, highly stylized cartoon aesthetic with a lighthearted, playful, and almost childlike tone.
-Characters should feature exaggerated expressions and proportions—such as large eyes, oversized heads, and simplified hands—with bold outlines and clean, confident linework.
-Apply flat, solid colors with minimal shading to maintain a crisp, graphic look.
+The texture should mimic traditional paintbrush strokes.
+Use natural gradients and organic shapes.

+For the cartoon figures use a soft, painterly style with blended shading and gentle gradients.
+For the characters linework make it minimal.

-The background should be painterly but remain stylistically compatible with the cartoon figures.
-Use bold, whimsical brushwork with exaggerated curves and a bright, saturated color palette.
+The background should be painterly but semi-realistic while remaining stylistically compatible with the cartoon figures.
+Use bold, whimsical brushwork and a bright, saturated color palette.
 Employ a slightly flattened perspective to harmonize with the character design and preserve the illustration’s cohesive, storybook-like charm.
 ```